swiftlang/swift-package-registry-compatibility-test-suite/Sources/PackageRegistryCompatibilityTestSuite/README.md

 7. For each package release detail JSON object:
     1. There must be `url` key if `packageURLProvided` is `true`.
     2. If a version belongs to `unavailableVersions` and `problemProvided` is `true`, then there must be `problem` key.
-8. Repeat steps 2-7 with uppercased `scope` and `name` in the request URL to test for case-insensitivity.
+8. Repeat steps 2-7 with flipcased `scope` and `name` in the request URL to test for case-insensitivity.

 B. For each package in `unknownPackages`:
 1. Send `GET /{scope}/{name}` request and wait for server response.